 2950 B.C.

 A time-traveler from the 30th century A.D. arrives in Egypt in an attempt to loot the wealth of the past.
 Upon his arrival, his time machine malfunctions and crashes.
 The time-traveler is blinded in the explosion and the time machine is rendered inoperable.
 Calling himself Rama-Tut, the time-traveler uses his advanced technology and his army of robots to subjugate the natives and make himself pharaoh.
 The Egyptians use their medical knowledge to cure Rama-Tut’s blindness.
-Rama-Tut then sets himself up as the god of the Egyptians, outlawing all other religions.
+Rama-Tut then sets himself up as the sole god of the Egyptians, outlawing all other religions.
 [Fantastic Four #19]

-2940 B.C.
+2945 B.C.

 Time-travelers from the 20th century A.D., the Fantastic Four, materialize in Egypt in search of a cure for blindness, the process having been lost by their own time.
-Rama-Tut uses his technology to easily conquer the quartet.
+Rama-Tut uses his technology to easily capture the quartet.
 However, Doctor Strange has also journeyed back through time on a separate mission and surreptitiously helps to free the Fantastic Four.
 Unknown to them, other time-lost adventurers from the 20th century A.D., the West Coast Avengers, destroy Rama-Tut’s army of robots while the Fantastic Four and Doctor Strange defeat Rama-Tut himself.
 Fleeing from his foes, Rama-Tut sets off in his repaired time machine into the future.
 The heroes from the 20th century A.D. also return to their own time.
 [Fantastic Four #19, Doctor Strange v.2 #53, West Coast Avengers #22]

 2800 B.C.